What Is Negligence in Texas?

 Several defenses can be used to counter a case of negligence:

-Statute of Limitations: The plaintiff filed the lawsuit after the legally allowed time period.
+Statute of Limitations:ย The plaintiff sued after the legally allowed period.

 The Role of Comparative Negligence in Texas